-Freedom Hill Horse Rescue
+Freedom Hill Horse Rescue's

 Board of Directors

-Vice President /Treasurer
+Vice President & Treasurer

 Lori has been a Calvert County resident since 1986, originally from New York.
 She has over 30 years of experience as a bookkeeper for small businesses.
-Presently, she is an independent bookkeeper for two dental offices, a construction company, an auto shop and a small farm as well as volunteer accounting for Freedom Hill Horse Rescue.
+Presently, she is an independent bookkeeper for two dental offices, a construction company, an auto shop and a small farm as well as volunteer accountant for Freedom Hill Horse Rescue.

-She's served as Vice President and Treasurer on the Board of Directors for Freedom Hill Horse Rescue since 2004 and has accompanied Melody to Capitol Hill and Annapolis, MD for anti-slaughter legislation support and Maryland Horse Industry Board meetings.
+She's served as Vice President and Treasurer on the Board of Directors for Freedom Hill Horse Rescue since 2004 and has gone to Capitol Hill and Annapolis, MD for anti-slaughter legislation support and Maryland Horse Industry Board meetings.
 She is married, has two grown children, two dogs, two cats and a 18 year old chestnut gelding, Talutah (Lu).

 She enjoys trail riding, spending time with her children and animals, sewing, going to the beach and watching movies.